AndresSepulveda/docker-croco-public/README.md

 # Docker image to run the Coastal and Regional Ocean COmmunity model - CROCO

-NOTE: this project is in very early stages of development.
+NOTE: this project is at an early stage of development.

 ## Pre-requisites